djimenezsanchez/NaroNet/README.md

 | image_3.tiff | Treatment | High |
 | ... | ... | ... |

 * Patient_to_Image.xlsx (optional) can be utilized in case more than one image is available per subject and you want to merge them into one subject-graph.
 When images have the same subject identifier (e.g., 'Subject_Name') they will be joined into one disjoint graph.
 Please notice that when this file exists, you should change 'Image_Names' column in 'Image_Labels.xlsx' with the new subject names (e.g., change 'image_1.tiff' with 'subject_1').
+See example [file](https://github.com/djimenezsanchez/NaroNet/blob/main/examples/Patient_to_Image.xlsx) or example below:

 | Image_Name | Subject_Name |
 | :-- | :-:|